 I remember as a six or seven-year old boy being at a car dealership with my parents.
 It was around 1965 or 66.
 I don’t remember many of the details.
 I don’t’ even remember if they even bought a car that day.
 The salesmen must have said something to my mother that was quite patronizing because she quickly put him in his place.
 I don’t recall everything she said.
 Actually, almost none of it.
 But I do remember her saying, with her French accent, “Don’t think for one minute that because I’m a woman you can fool me.
 I’m not a fool.”
 I can still hear the strength and conviction in her voice.
 I can still see her dark black hair moving against the backlight of the showroom window.

 She was strong.
 She was beautiful.

 My mother was always a working mother.
 She worked outside the home since I was five years old.
-It’s not that her and my father, or her alone, decided that she’d go out into the workplace because she didn’t want to stay home.
+It’s not that her and my father, or her alone, decided she’d go out into the workplace because she didn’t want to stay home.
 She had to work.
 It was a matter economics, of survival.
 My father had shut down a business and chose to pay off his debts rather than declare bankruptcy.
-This left our family with a considerable burden.
+This left our family with a considerable financial burden.
 She did this during an era when working mothers were frowned upon by many, men and women.
 She didn’t let others determine the fate of her family.

-I never heard my mother complain once about this financial burden.
+I never heard my mother complain once about this burden.
 It wasn’t until well into my adult life, and after my father’s death, that I learned about it.